VOICE SURGERY

 Risks

-Some swelling is normal after the procedure, which will subside in the coming weeks.
+Swelling in the Adam’s apple and larynx area is normal and subsides over time.
 As with any operation, sometimes the patient may suffer a reaction to the anesthesia.

 Would you like to read more of IM GENDER’s experiences and testimonials?